isomerpages/moe-edgefieldpri/_partners/Parent Support Group (PSG)/Parent Support Group.md

 Parent Support Groups in all schools.
 The school, parents, and ministries will work together to establish a caring and enabling society that gives greater attention to the well-being of our children.
 PSGs also play an important role to provide support to our parent community.<br>
-At Edgefield Primary School, our PSG comprises a group of enthusiastic and dedicated parents who support the school programmes and activities to develop the students holistically.
+<br>At Edgefield Primary School, our PSG comprises a group of enthusiastic and dedicated parents who
+support the school programmes and activities to develop the students holistically.
 Over the years, our PSG has grown from strength to strength and plays vital roles in our school&#39;s academic programmes (e.g.
 Buddy Reading and Mother Tongue Fortnight), national events (e.g. National Day celebration and Racial